DartPower/darkreign2/README.md

--Source code has been aquired thanks to an Ex-Developer of Activision
+- Source code has been aquired thanks to an Ex-Developer of Activision

--Game needs to be "revived" and fixed
+- Game needs to be "revived" and fixed

--You can download the compiled game from the source tab > full_game.
+- You can download the compiled game from the source tab > full_game.

 #Notes:
 To compile the project SRC you will need Visual C++ 6.0 (SP1)